Jason Agius

-Jason Agius is an Australian actor best known for his role as George in Wog Boys Forever and as Nikos Aristides in Newton's Law.
+Jason Agius is an Australian actor best known for his role as Dr. Sam Harvey in the Logie-nominated drama Dear Life, George in Wog Boys Forever and as Nikos Aristides in Newton's Law.

 Career

 In 2012, Agius made his television debut in Southern Star's Tangle, playing a "Fighter Mate" of Lincoln Younes's Romeo.
 He then appeared in a number of television pilots and short films, including Penny, alongside The Saddle Club alum Lara Jean Marshall.